justinyuchi/Derivative_Pricing_and_Computational_Finance_Methods/Monte_Carlo_Simulation_and_Variance_Estimation/README.md

 This project demonstrates the use of Monte Carlo simulation to estimate the expected value of a given expression.
 The project also includes variance estimation and visualization.

-Variance estimation is crucial because, in real-world applications, we are often constrained by time and computational power.
-Efficiently conducting Monte Carlo simulations is essential.
-By estimating the variance of our estimator, we can employ advanced techniques such as antithetic variables and importance sampling to enhance the efficiency of our Monte Carlo simulations.
-(There will be another document sharing details about these techniques.)
+Variance estimation is crucial in real-world applications due to constraints on time and computational power.
+By estimating the variance of our estimator, we can evaluate how advanced techniques, such as antithetic variables and importance sampling, enhance the efficiency of our Monte Carlo simulations by reducing variance.
+Further details on these techniques will be shared in another document.

 In this project, we use `max(N^3 - K, 0)` as the example, where N is a normally distributed random variable.